Create a pull request¶

 Update a pull request¶

-As you get make progress on your feature or bugfix, your pull request, once submitted, will be updated each time you [push commits][self-push-commits] to your remote branch.
+As you get make progress on your feature or bugfix, your pull request, once submitted, will be updated each time you push commits to your remote branch.
 This means you can keep your pull request open as long as you need, rather than closing and opening new ones for the same feature or bugfix.

 It’s a good idea to keep your pull request mergeable with Zulip upstream by frequently fetching, rebasing, and pushing changes.
 See keep your fork up to date for details.
 You might also find this excellent article How to Rebase a Pull Request helpful.